lennart-rth/Live-Earth-Wallpapers/README.md

 ***
 ## For Contributers
 1. Read the [Contributing](CONTRIBUTING.md) Readme.
-2. Filter issues by "For Contributers" Label to find topics to work on.
+2. Filter Discussions by "For Contributers" Label to find topics to work on.
 3. Feel free to add your own ideas, features or open a Discussion in the Discussions tab.